Operation Flipper: 19 November

 According to the source, 2nd Lieutenant Alfredo Sandulli Mercuro and the 3rd Platoon, 2nd Company, 1° Battaglione Paracadutisti Carabinieri Reali encountered what he thought was a band of Arabs hiding along a mountain ridge on 19 November.
-When called upon by Mercuro's Arab interpreter, the Italians were fired on and the paratroopers engaged what they now knew were British commandos, who withdrew to a cave.
+When Mercuro's Arabic interpreter called out to them, the Italians were fired on and the paratroopers engaged what they now knew were British commandos, who withdrew to a cave.
 With no way out, the wounded commandos surrendered after Mercuro threatened to use flamethrowers on them.
 The paratroops took prisoner a group consisting of an officer, one NCO and three other ranks.
 Except for the officer, all the British were wounded and received medical treatment from the Italians.
 Mercuro searched the cave and found small arms and three demolition charges.
 The Italians suffered three wounded during the fight.

 It proved impossible for the Laycock party to re-embark on the submarines and they waited for the weather to improve.
 They were discovered and exchanged fire with local Italian gendarmes (and German troops by some accounts).
 Aware that they could not hope to stand off the large force that was surely being organised, Laycock ordered the men to scatter.
 Laycock and Terry made it to safety after 37 days in the desert and Bombardier John Brittlebank, one of the SBS team who had guided the commandos in the folbots, escaped and survived alone in the desert for forty days until picked up by Allied troops.
 The rest of the raiding force was captured, some of them wounded.
 Contrary to some reports, only Keyes was killed by the Germans; one man had drowned during the landing.

 Nominal roll

-(Reconstructed by Michael Asher (2004), based on a list by Hans Edelmaier, amended from documentary and witness evidence, with the assistance of the Commando Association [now defunct].
-It might contain errors.)
+Reconstructed by Michael Asher (2004), based on a list by Hans Edelmaier, amended from documentary and witness evidence, with the assistance of the Commando Association [now defunct].
+It might contain errors.